chrishutchinson/transform-crouton-data/README.md

 ## Why?

 I wanted to migrate my recipes from [Crouton](https://crouton.app/) to [Mealie](https://mealie.io/).
-Mealie doesn't have a migration script for Crouton (just yet), but they do support importing the [Schema.org Recipe definition](https://schema.org/Recipe), via the [Nexcloud Cookbook](https://apps.nextcloud.com/apps/cookbook) migrator.
+Mealie doesn't have a migration script for Crouton (just yet), but they do support importing the [Schema.org Recipe definition](https://schema.org/Recipe), via the [Nextcloud Cookbook](https://apps.nextcloud.com/apps/cookbook) migrator.

 This library converts Crouton recipes to the Schema.org Recipe definition (structured as if they were a Nextcloud Cookbook export), so that they can be imported into Mealie.